 Most of Koh Kradan is controlled by Hat Chao Mai National Park.
 They offer a campground to go with a few spartan rooms overlooking the beach.
 You could also go for a park-issued tent or set up your own for 30 baht a night while using shared cold-water bathrooms.
 If you’re on a budget, this could be an option for you.
 The walk along the beach of the National Park is beautiful.
 Just pass the Seven Seas Resort on the way and go on as far south as you can.
 The place is called Sunrise Beach, make sure to come here early and you’ll know why.

 So it was finally time for some snorkeling, and I can tell you, it was worth waiting for.
 It was really, really good.
 Some of the people we spoke with that have been around other islands (Koh Phi Phi for instance), say it’s one of the best snorkeling in the Andaman Sea.
+A couple of years ago, I went for some Koh Lipe snorkeling, and Koh Kradan is better in my opinion.
 It is definitely one of the most popular as well.
 The low tide makes it possible to walk almost the whole way out to the coral reef.
 No need for snorkeling trips when you have it right in front of you at the beach.
 This was the best snorkeling I have done since my visit to the Similan Islands many years ago.

 The marine life and underwater activity was amazing.
 It was almost like swimming inside an aquarium with all the beautiful fish and amazing colors of the corals.
-“Nemo-fish”, small sharks and parrot fish everywhere you look.
-Unfortunately, we didn’t have a gopro camera with us this time, I would have loved to show you photos of the colorful fish and coral reefs.
+Small sharks, reef fish and parrot fish everywhere you look.
+Unfortunately, we didn’t have a go-pro camera with us this time, I would have loved to show you photos of the colorful fish and coral reefs.

 You can borrow all the snorkeling equipment (snorkel, mask, fins, whatever you need) at most hotels and resorts, but we brought with us our own masks from home.
 I recommend fins even though you can do without.
 If you’re not an excellent swimmer, you can stay out longer with some help from the fins.